How to Fix the "Parse Error: Syntax Error Unexpected" In WordPress

 What Causes the PHP Parse or Syntax Errors In WordPress?

 The cause of a syntax error varies depending on the changes applied to the files.
 These changes help you trace the source of the error, and give you a lead on how to solve it.
-You can also hire services like WP Buffs to help you resolve and avoid these issues as well.

 If a syntax error appears after installing a plugin or theme in the WordPress site, then the newly installed plugin or theme is most probably the cause of the error.
 The best way to solve it is to remove the recently added plugins by disabling them.